 Historically, maintenance has been viewed as a necessary evil that, while valuable, costs the company money.
 Although some organizations may still hold this idea to be true, many companies today regard maintenance as an essential part of business operations that has an impact on the bottom line.
 What accounts for the change in thinking?
-To find our answer, let’s take a quick look at how maintenance has changed over the years.
+To find our answer, let’s take a quick look at the history of maintenance.

 The First Industrial Revolution

 Near the end of the 18th century, the first Industrial Revolution was just beginning to take shape in the United Kingdom and across Europe, and later made its way to the United States.
 Steam power started being used for production, and machines were gradually replacing human labor in manufacturing and agriculture.